IBM/migrate-app-to-openshift-using-ta/README.md

 ```
 git clone https://github.com/IBM/migrate-app-to-openshift-using-cp4a
 ```
-This creates a folder `appmod-resorts`.
+This creates a folder `appmod-resorts` with all the contents from the repo.

 Copy the folder `appmod-resorts/src` with contents to `migrated_app` folder.
 Copy the file `appmod-resorts/pom.xml` to `migrated_app` folder.